Jocker271/scheduled-web-scraper/README.md

 ___
 ## TODOs
+- extend readme.md (setup.sh, how to stop cron service)
 - Adding a random time for retrieving the web pages
-- Create a log
-- Save the read HTML pages to separate files
 - Cron Alternative for Windows
 - ...